 - “Thank you for thinking of me, however I am overcommited at the moment.”

 - “I wish I could help, but I currently have too much on my schedule to allow me to properly…”

 Aside from yourself, your students know your classroom the best.
-I have shared tips on my blog formanaging student jobs that will help your school days run smoothly (you can view that post here).
-In addition to the job chart tasks, students can also be used to assist you with completing many tasks that you would otherwise take on yourself.
+In addition to the student job chart tasks, students can also assist you with completing many tasks that you would otherwise take on yourself.

 - Schedule a block of time outside the regular school day to have your helpers come in.
 I have found that 30-60 minutes once a week or once every other week is sufficient.
 Because this is not instructional time you can also use the time to do some of the administrative tasks that you need to do file, plan, etc.

 - Obtain the proper permission from administration and/or parents.

 - Select students who are capable of doing the jobs quickly and accurately.
 Because you may not want to exclude children you may consider sorting tasks by ability.
 Alternately you may enjoy inviting former students who are now older and capable of taking on more responsibility to come back in and help out.

 - Have everything you need ready to go when the students arrive.

 - Provide the students with a copy of the list of tasks that need completing.
 Allow them to check them off when they are done.

 - When preparing science experiments, provide students with a list of materials.
 Have them sort them onto trays or into dishpans for easy distribution during class.